Life Between Borders:

-Join us for a Book Launch Discussion at Cabinet
+Watch the Book Launch Panel Discussion at Cabinet

 With globalization theory on our minds for more than twenty years and mobility becoming more commonplace, and even expected in contemporary art, it is no wonder our identities are bound up with our own sense of involvement in mobility.
 We move so easily, and relatively freely, around the world that it has become normal to move to new countries for a job, to live somewhere temporarily, and to adapt readily, all while being required to understand cultural customs before we even get there.
 With all these expectations and exposure, how do we reconcile our own cultural identity?
 Life Between Borders: The Nomadic Life of Curators and Artists aims to consider the formation of identity in what has become the norm of a nomadic, migrating lifestyle.

 With new essays by:

 |Melissa Chiu, Museum Director and Curator for Contemporary Asian and Asian-American art at the Asia Society, NYC “At no other time in our history has it been so easy to travel across countries and continents.
 For some, this has meant working and living in different cities, or even countries, a phenomenon largely driven by economics and the search for employment.
 This has caused deep cultural changes, which are yet to be fully understood.
 For art this has meant a greater sense of communication across and amongst cultures—creating a very different work dynamic for artists and curators.”